Hendrix-CS/csci151/projects/adventure.md

 when they drop an item in that item's goal location.

-A project which meets the Basic and Intermediate levels **and uses good code style and documentation** will receive a 85 points.
+A project which meets the Basic and Intermediate levels **and uses good code style and documentation** will receive 60 points.

 {% include note.html content="It is **not** a requirement to make your output look exactly like mine in the example above!
 Use your creativity and judgment.
 If you